 A Cesarean birth (or C-section) is major abdominal surgery.
 However, when we compare it with other major surgeries (like hip, knee, or shoulder), it’s shocking to see the difference in post-operatives procedure or guidance.
 For most orthopedic surgeries, there is a regimented rehabilitation process, which includes physical therapy.
 For a C-section, you’re pretty much given your baby, perhaps told to rest and not lift anything heavy, and bid “good luck.”
-In this piece, we hope to fill some of the gap in guidance and get you started strong on your path to recovery.
+In this piece, we hope to fill some of the gaps in guidance and get you started strong on your path to recovery.

 What Happens During a C-Section?

-C-sections are medically necessary about 10-15% of the time, though about 32% of women in the U.S. get one (1).
-During the procedure, the doctor will anesthetize you from the waist down so that you can remain awake (as opposed to general anesthesia, during which you’d be asleep).
-The doctor most often makes a horizontal incision at your bikini line, cutting through skin, fat, and fascia — moving muscle, and then cutting into the uterus to remove the baby and placenta.
-Moving abdominal muscle also affects your pelvic floor since the abdominal and pelvic floor tissues are so intricately connected.
-Many women think that because they didn’t have a vaginal delivery, there is less stress to their pelvic floor muscles during a C-section, but in many cases, the exact opposite is true.
+C-sections are medically necessary about 10-15% of the time, though about 32% of birthing people in the U.S. get one (1).
+During the procedure, the doctor most often makes a horizontal incision at your bikini line (you can see the location in this scar image) — cutting through skin, fat, and fascia — moving muscle, and then cutting into the uterus to remove the baby and placenta.

 Once the baby is out, then the stitching of several layers of tissue begins.
 If you can tolerate the graphic nature of a video documenting an actual C-section, watch this C-Section Video, as it will bring to life the actual scope of the surgery.

 How Your Body Changes After a C-Section

-Cutting and stitching of tissues causes some disruption in the neuro-sensory system.
-For example, many women experience nerve changes, including a loss of feeling at the incision site for some time until the nerves regenerate (although sometimes the sensation never fully returns).
-In addition, women often describe feeling “disconnected” from their core, and not being able to recruit their muscles properly.
+The cutting and stitching of tissues causes some disruption in the neuro-sensory system.
+For example, many individuals experience nerve changes, including a loss of feeling at the incision site for some time until the nerves regenerate (although sometimes the sensation never fully returns).
+Many often describe feeling “disconnected” from their core, and not being able to recruit their muscles properly.